 - Representation – we have a small advisory group which brings together representatives of the volunteers and the charity to monitor our activities, plan for the future and manage volunteer suggestions and issues.
 We are keen to listen to our volunteers and ensure you have a consistent and worthwhile experience with us.

 - Feedback, communication and maximising impact – it is important that you know what difference you are making.
 We will feed back to you on the impact of your work and we will regularly report back to the whole group against our performance measures.
-You will also be invited to feed back on your experiences of being a research volunteer so that we can learn and improve.
+You will also be invited to feed back on your experiences of being a research partner so that we can learn and improve.
 We will also send you regular updates on research activities and news from the charity and you will be invited to join our charity wide Involvement network to connect you to other volunteers.

 Find out more